koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Steve asks for an explanation from Bill for this, to which Bill responds

 > The critical resource in question is Brent, who has been one hundred percent utilized helping to recover from the payroll failure.
-This was an emergency but one that we had to handle.
-Everyone knows how important Phoenix is, and we are doing everything we can to make sure Brent can stay focused.
+This was an emergency that we had to handle.
+We are doing everything we can to make sure Brent can stay focused.

 Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question